Functional Athlete Training Method

 Breaking down the Annual Plan into more Manageable Training Phase – To Peak Performance at the time of Major Competitions.
 These are the actual Training Phases used at FA.

-A. Foundation Training (F) -This phase is used for new or detrained FAnatics, it is also used for athletes in the early prep phase or in the transition phases to allow the body to recover and regenerate.
+Block 1.
+Functional Adaptation (FA) -This phase is used for new or detrained FAnatics, This Block is instrumental for building the athlete’s foundation, it is also used for athletes in the early prep phase or in the transition phase to allow the body to recover and regenerate.

 HYP 2 – Hypertrophy for Bodybuilders – Isolating body parts and muscle groups with the goal of Muscle Growth, Symmetry, Aesthetics, and definition as opposed to performance, using split body routines so that the competitor can be judged for Competition.

-C. Maximal Strength (MxS) – The ability to produce the highest amount of Force against a resistance This is the most important component because; WITHOUT STRENGTH YOU CAN NOT BE ANYTHING ELSE.
+Maximal Strength (MxS) – The ability to produce the highest amount of Force against a resistance This is the most important component because; WITHOUT STRENGTH YOU CAN NOT BE ANYTHING ELSE.
+This Modality of training has 3 Blocks:

-G. Burst Training – FA’s Signature Training Method used for Conditioning and Energy System Training.
-Burst training will prepare the athletes body for what they will experience in the heat of the battle.
+Burst Training – FA’s Signature Training Method is for Conditioning and Energy System Training.
+Burst training will prepare the athlete’s body for what they will experience in the heat of the battle.
 This type of training will train the Alactic, Lactic, O2, and Aerobic Systems.